 Have you ever wondered where that sugar you put in your cup of tea or sprinkle on your cereal comes from?
-Well thanks to Denise and the hospitality of her brother Peter and family I was very lucky to have the amazing experience of visiting a sugar cane farm in Northern Queensland to find out a bit more about where our sugar originates from.
+Well thanks to Denise and the hospitality of her brother Peter and family I was very lucky to have the amazing experience of visiting a sugar cane farm in the Mackay Region of Northern Queensland to find out a bit more about where our sugar originates from.

 Peter very kindly took us around his farm to tell us a bit about the processes involved in growing sugar cane and answered my many questions.

 Why is northern Queensland particularly suited to growing sugar cane?

 Sugar cane thrives in a tropical environment, but can adapt to a temperate climate also.

 Does sugar cane grow in other places in Australia as well as Queensland?

 Northern New South Wales has a sugar industry.
 The Ord River area in Western Australia also had a sugar industry for a period of time.

 When do you plant the cane and is it from seed?
 Do you plant different varieties?

 In Central Queensland there are two windows – April/May and mid-July to the end of September, when soil temperature is right for germination.
 Cane is planted from whole stalks cut into pieces approx..
 300mm long.
 Sugar cane stalks have growth notches up the stick.
 Each notch has a bud or eye from which new growth comes from.